 Vaginal bleeding after 20 weeks of pregnancy is the primary symptom of placenta previa.
 Bleeding during pregnancy may have another cause, however, it is important to call your doctor if you experience bleeding.

-The placenta normally attaches to the upper portion of the uterus which is more muscular and stronger to support the placenta.
-However, in placenta previa the placenta attaches to the lower portion of the uterus which is weaker, thinner, and more vascular.
+The placenta normally attaches to the upper portion of the uterus, which is more muscular and stronger to support the placenta.
+However, in placenta previa, the placenta attaches to the lower portion of the uterus which is weaker, thinner, and more vascular.
 As you enter your second and third trimester, the cervix begins to thin and stretch in preparation for labor.
-As this area stretches it can cause the villi (blood vessels) to break therefore causing bleeding.
+As this area stretches, it can cause the villi (blood vessels) to break therefore causing bleeding.
 Placenta previa can lead to complications for both mother and baby.
-Complications that may arise include placenta abruption, hemorrhaging, preterm labor, anemia for either mother or baby.
+Complications that may arise include placenta abruption, hemorrhaging, preterm labor, or anemia for either mother or baby.

 Placenta previa will often correct itself during pregnancy.
 In more than 90 percent of women diagnosed with placenta previa in the second trimester, the placenta will correct itself by the end of the pregnancy.
-The placenta itself doesn't actually move, but as the uterus stretches it is not as close to the cervix as it was earlier in pregnancy.
-Think of it this way, imagine taking a balloon and drawing a circle on it at the lower end of the balloon.
+The placenta itself doesn't actually move, but as the uterus stretches, it is not as close to the cervix as it was earlier in pregnancy.
+Imagine taking a balloon and drawing a circle on it at the lower end of the balloon.
 Then blow up your balloon.
 The circle doesn't actually move, but it may not still be at the lower end once it has completed stretching.
 So for the majority of women, placenta previa will correct itself.

 Because the risk of hemorrhaging is higher for women with placenta previa, mothers will be monitored for signs of hemorrhaging.
-She may be given medications to control bleeding such as pitocin and a transfusion may sometimes be necessary.
-Anemia may occur in mother or baby therefore hemoglobin levels will be monitored and iron supplements may be given.
+They may be given medications to control bleeding such as pitocin, and a transfusion may sometimes be necessary.
+Anemia may occur in mother or baby, therefore hemoglobin levels will be monitored and iron supplements may be given.